 The Court Bailiffs are responsible for maintaining a schedule of all cases in their respective courtroom, they assist in providing courtroom security, and help to keep track of the Judges Schedule.

-Mr. Hyden is the bailiff for Judge Toni L. Eddy and Mr. Anthony is the bailiff for Judge John B. Street.
+Mr. Hyden is the bailiff for Judge Toni L. Eddy and Mr. Rodriguez is the bailiff for Judge John B. Street.

 The Court Recorders ensure that court recordings are created and maintained for all arraignments and preliminary hearings.
 They are also responsible for transcriptions and other administrative duties as required.

-Ms. Seitz is the recorder for Judge Toni L. Eddy and Ms. Berry is the Recorder for Judge John B. Street.
+Ms. Adkins is the recorder for Judge Toni L. Eddy and Ms. Berry is the Recorder for Judge John B. Street.

 Ms. DeVelin is the Victim Advocates at the Chillicothe Municipal Court.
 Ms. DeVelin assists victims of crimes by providing information about the legal process, dates of proceedings, and making necessary referrals.
 For a more information about what they can do for you, please follow the link to Victim/Witness Assistance.